Home » Computer Guides » PC Security Guides » What Is Phishing?

 You can find thousands of articles on the Internet, in newspapers, magazines and on TV, explaining how to spot phishing emails.

 Now I’m not disputing the advice they give, and the examples they show.
 It’s all good stuff.
-But what I am saying is that the average user, like you and me, simply can’t rely on our ability to spot fake emails from genuine ones.
+But what I am saying is that the average user, like you and me, simply can’t rely on our ability to spot phishing emails from genuine ones.

 Trying to pick out the odd fake from all the hundreds of real emails is something for the professionals.

-Treat Every Email As A Suspect.
+Treat Every Email As If It Were A Phishing Email.

 Yes it could be real and you do have to act, but it could also be a phishing scam.